 Venice Deluxe Tour by Antonio Barbini

-I love my city.
-Venice is not only the city were I was born and raised, it is a life-long love affair.
-I have spent years studying the art and history of these islands, literally leaving no stone unturned, and I want to share my passion with those who come to visit, trying to pass on to them some of what I have learned, hoping to make them love Venice as much as I do.
+I adore my city, Venice is not only the city were I was born and raised, it is a life-long love affair.
+I have spent years studying the art and history of these islands, literally leaving no stone unturned, and I want to share my passion with those who come to visit, trying to pass on to them some of what I have learned, hoping to make you cherish Venice as much as I do.
 As a professional guide, I have created an itinerary designed to appeal to visitors looking for an authentic Venetian experience and ready to explore the best the city has to offer.